 Jacobsen Salt Company Italian Trio is perfect for someone who loves to play in the kitchen.
 Jacobsen Salt starts with hand-gathered water from Oregon's Netarts Bay.
 The salt is slowly evaporated until it forms light, crisp salt crystals, imparting a delicate mineral flavor.
 The salt is then infused with fragrant garlic, rosemary, and basil.
 I love using them to season steaks or on top of roasted vegetables.

 You don't need a spoon for this, you're going to want to shovel the entire jar in your mouth.
 Okay, that might sound obscene, but Sauce n' Love Pink Pesto is obscenely delicious.
 Made with ingredients you know, and can pronounce, including tomatoes, basil, cream, onion, extra virgin olive oil, sunﬂower oil, Parmesan cheese, garlic, pine nuts, Pecorino cheese, salt, and black pepper.
 The sauce is made in Lynn, Massachusetts.

-‘Salame di Cioccolato' is a dessert made from dark chocolate, broken cookies, butter and eggs.
+‘Salame di Cioccolato' is a dessert made from dark chocolate, broken cookies, butter, and eggs.
 It's eaten at Christmas time in Italy.
-I've also heard that it's a popular during the summer months because making it doesn't require the oven, so you won't heat your house unnecessarily during the hot weather.
-A chocolate company in Nashville, Tennessee, Olive and Sinclair, put their own twist on the by making it with toasted marshmallow, 75% cacao dark chocolate, and homemade graham for a S'mores Chocolate Chocuterie.
+I've also heard that it's popular during the summer months because making it doesn't require the oven, so you won't heat your house unnecessarily during the hot weather.
+A chocolate company in Nashville, Tennessee, Olive and Sinclair, put their own twist on it by making it with toasted marshmallow, 75% cacao dark chocolate, and homemade graham for a S'mores Chocolate Chocuterie.

 What American made, Italian inspired items do you love to share with family and friends?
 Let us know in the comments section.